NerdWalletOSS/AB/DT/README.txt

 	- When inserting: "cache.put(VAR_NAME, var)"
 	- When dereferencing: "local var = cache.get(VAR_NAME)"
 	Now it is accessible from any other piece of code.

+5) Do not do any require_path or require_cpath ....
+6) Instead, any require must be relative to AB/ as an example local assertx = require 'lua/assertx' means that there is a file  AB/lua/assertx.lua

 ----- INITIALIZING DT / HOW IT WORKS -----